top of page

 Copycating (within reason) isn’t a bad thing, though.
 In fact… it’s one reason creation is so beautiful.
 You see, as human beings, we are made in the image of God.
 There is some debate on that, but I believe that is one of the reasons why every human being has some creativity in them.
 Not all choose to follow the more spotlighted creative careers such as sculpting or music, but everyone still uses it in everyday life situations like problem solving or entertaining oneself.

 This is something I really enjoy about writing fiction - fantasy, to be more specific.
-I get to taste what it’s like to create a world, fill it with creatures, and then take each one of those creatures on an epic journey that may seem horrible and broken to them, but only because they’ve got such a limited perspective - only because they don’t see the end in all its awesomeness and how these hard things they’re going through is shaping them.
+I get to taste what it’s like to create a world, fill it with creatures, and then take a handful of those creatures on an epic journey that may seem horrible and broken to them, but only because they’ve got such a limited perspective - only because they don’t see the end in all its awesomeness and how these hard things they’re going through is shaping them.
 I get to, in a way, see what it’s like to be the Author of all stories.
 And it’s so inspiring.

 2. When we create, we're taken on a learning curve